About The Duchess of Cornwall

 Supporting The Queen

-The Duchess of Cornwall supports The Prince of Wales in his work and role as Heir to the Throne, and also supports a number of her own charities and organisations in the role of President or Patron.
+The Duchess of Cornwall supports The Prince of Wales in his work and role as Heir to the Throne.
+Her Royal Highness is also President or Patron of over 100 charities and organisations and undertakes public engagements on their behalf.

 Since her marriage, Her Royal Highness has travelled widely with The Prince and on her own solo engagements, meeting people from all over the world and all walks of life.

-Her Royal Highness has seven military appointments and, with The Prince, supports the work of the Armed Forces in the UK and overseas whenever possible.
-The Duchess became Colonel-in-Chief of The Queen’s Own Rifles of Canada in January 2011.
-The regiment has links with 4th Battalion, The Rifles in the UK of which she is Royal Colonel.
-The Duchess has also held the role of Colonel-in-Chief of the Royal Australian Corps of Military Police since 2012.
+Her Royal Highness has eight UK military appointments that cover all three services.
+With The Prince, Her Royal Highness supports the work of the Armed Forces in the UK and overseas whenever possible.
+During a ceremony which took place simultaneously at Windsor Castle and Highgrove House in July 2020, The Duchess succeeded her father-in-law, HRH The Duke of Edinburgh, as Colonel-in-Chief of The Rifles.
+The Duchess also became Colonel-in-Chief of The Queen’s Own Rifles of Canada in January 2011 and has held the role of Colonel-in-Chief of the Royal Australian Corps of Military Police since 2012.

 The Prince of Wales and The Duchess of Cornwall are among the United Kingdom's most important ambassadors abroad.

-Every year, Their Royal Highnesses travel overseas at the request of the Foreign and Commonwealth Office to further British diplomatic interests, raise the UK’s profile in the country visited and promote British excellence.
-In 2015, The Prince and The Duchess officially visited the USA, Belgium, Australia, New Zealand and Malta.
+Every year, Their Royal Highnesses travel overseas at the request of the Foreign, Commonwealth and Development Office to further British diplomatic interests, raise the UK’s profile in the country visited and promote British excellence.

 Charities and Patronages